How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 According to the Taipei Times, in mid-February, when alcohol-based sanitizers were running low across the territory, the government instructed two state-run manufacturers to increase their production to meet demand.
 Stores selling the bottles have limited the amount people can buy to one per person.

-In Taiwan, most public buildings, like schools, train stations, restaurants and apartments have automatic hand sanitizing dispensers outside, with signs urging people to disinfect their hands before entering.
+In Taiwan, most public buildings, such as schools, train stations, restaurants and apartment buildings, have automatic hand sanitizing dispensers outside, with signs urging people to disinfect their hands before entering.

-"We try to deliver to those places that are needed, for example schools or key government offices to make sure that places that need it have sanitizers," said said Jaushieh Joseph Wu, Taiwan's minister of foreign affairs.
+"We try to deliver to those places that are needed, for example, schools or key government offices, to make sure that places that need it have sanitizers," said Jaushieh Joseph Wu, Taiwan's minister of foreign affairs.

 It's a stark contrast to Canada, where pharmacies across the country are out of stock.
 Alcohol disinfectants aren't the only cleaning supplies in high demand in Canada right now.
 Many stores across the country are sold out of things like disinfectant wipes and soap.